 Volume & Outcomes | Overview

-The Boston Children's Hospital Lung Transplant team tracks and reviews many different quality metrics related to the performance of our program.
-We use these metrics to constantly improve the care of children undergoing lung transplantation.
+The Boston Children's Hospital Heart Transplant team tracks and reviews many different quality metrics related to the performance of our program.
+We use these metrics to constantly improve the care of children undergoing heart transplantation.

-Our Lung Transplant Program is one of the largest pediatric programs in the country.
-Since its inception, it has performed more than 125 lung transplants, including single, bilateral and heart-lung transplants.
+Our Heart Transplant Program is one of the largest pediatric programs in the country.
+Since its inception, we have performed more than 375 heart transplants.
 The majority of our transplant recipients are children less than 18 years old.

 Outcomes data are published biannually by the Scientific Registry of Transplant Recipients (SRTR).
 The data below was released in January 2023.

 Patient survival rates represent the percent of patients alive following a period of time after transplant.
 One-year data is for single-organ transplants occurring between 7/1/19 and 3/12/2020, and 6/13/2020 and 12/31/21.
 Three-year data is for transplants occurring between 1/1/17-6/30/19.
 Retransplants are excluded.